ofirluzon/redislabs-docs/content/rs/administering/intercluster-replication/replica-of.md

 ## Encryption

-ReplicaOf supports the ability to encrypt uni-directional replication communications between source and destination clusters utilizing TLS 1.2 based encryption.
+_Replica Of_ supports the ability to encrypt uni-directional replication communications between source and destination clusters utilizing TLS 1.2 based encryption.
 To enable this encryption, proceed through the following steps:

-**ReplicaOf's Source Database:**
+**_Replica Of's_ Source Database:**

-1. Edit and mark **SSL Authentication** for the source Database of the ReplicaOf, and choose when SSL is required:
+1. Edit and mark **SSL Authentication** for the source Database of the _Replica Of_, and choose when SSL is required:
-   - **SSL for Replication Only **enforce SSL for the communication between the source and the destination of the ReplicaOf
+   - **SSL for Replication Only **enforce SSL for the communication between the source and the destination of the _Replica Of_
-   - **SSL for All Communications **enforce SSL for both- application communication as well as ReplicaOf communication:
+   - **SSL for All Communications **enforce SSL for both- application communication as well as _Replica Of_ communication:
         ![Replic-of
         Encryption](/images/rs/Screen-Shot-2018-03-29-at-10.17.59-PM.png?width=1728&height=316)
         Replic-of Encryption